gotar1/Gun-Laws-Analysis/README.md

 Amendment and introducing more strict gun laws has been going on for years.
 In this project we are looking at gun laws at state level and we are going to

 analyze their effectiveness in lowering gun's related crimes.
-We also looked at the idea that stricter gun laws reduces gun's related deaths.
+We also going to evaluate the idea that stricter gun laws reduces gun's related deaths.

 We used the states of Texas and California as a case study for two reasons: